HashSplash/Keyboard_USB/README.md

 # Keyboard_USB
-NKR Keyboard on zephyr on
+NKR Keyboard on zephyr on USB